 There is no one right way to spend a gap year, it’s totally up to you!
 Some students want to earn a bit of money on an internship or work experience, others wish to discover new cultures and do volunteer work on a gap year program abroad.

-Top benefits of taking a gap year right after high school
+Top benefits of taking a gap year after high school

-Gap year graduates tend to have higher GPA’s than students who did not take a gap year, and they tend to graduate faster than the national average.
-This is not that surprising since gap year students have had more time to learn about their potential interests, meaning they are more likely to find a major that truly interests them.
-One study mentions that a staggering 60% of students felt that their gap year influenced their major.
+Gap year graduates tend to have higher GPA’s than students who did not take a gap year after high school, and they tend to graduate faster than the national average.
+This is not really surprising since gap year students have had more time to learn about their potential interests, meaning they are more likely to find a major that truly interests them.
+A study has even found that a staggering 60% of students felt that their gap year influenced their major.

 By the end of high school, you have spent most of your life behind a desk in a classroom, focusing on getting good grades and taking up extracurricular activities to impress potential colleges.
-As this is the first time in your life that you are in the position to take a break and take the pressure off yourself, why not do just that?
-You will be able to focus on yourself, avoid the danger of an academic burnout, and get back to college refreshed and refocused afterwards.
+Since this is the first time in your life that you are in the position to take a break and take the pressure off yourself, why not do just that?
+You will be able to focus on yourself for a year, avoid the danger of an academic burnout, and get back to college refreshed and refocused afterwards.

 You will have heaps of opportunities to meet new people and create lasting friendships during your gap year.
-If you choose to volunteer or live abroad for a while, you could gain friends from all over the world, and they will be stoked to offer you a couch to sleep on next time you want to visit.
+If you choose to volunteer or live abroad for a while, you could gain friends from all over the world, and they will be stoked to offer you a couch to sleep on next time you want to visit their home towns.

 If you choose to go on a gap semester program with an organization, you will spend an intense and exciting three months with a group of likeminded people and grow close bonds.
-Good friendships like these are hard to come by and should not be underrated.
+Good friendships like these are hard to come by, often last a lifetime, and should not be underrated.

 And this is just the tip of the iceberg.
 There are so many benefits of taking a gap year that we decided to write an entire article about them!